yboetz/pyznap/README.md

     `pigz`, `bzip2` and `xz`.
 If no option is given, `lzop` is used if available.
 You can specify multiple (whitespace separated) wildcard exclude rules with the `-e` flag.
 Note that you should probably pass these as strings or escape the wildcard (e.g. `-e '*/data'` or `-e \*/data`), else your shell might expand the pattern.
+ZFS raw send can be enabled with the `-w` flag, in which case compression will be disabled.

 #### Usage examples ####